 Councilors Laurence Deborux, Massimo Della Ragione, Katryn Fink, Daniele Marilungo, Francesco Roncaglio, Giorgio Tacchia, and Suzanne Keywood have also stepped down, Sky Sport informs.
 According to La Gazzetta dello Sport, the decision stems from the inquiry into the club’s finances.

 Juventus postponed the formal compilation of their balance sheets twice to comply with the orders of the CONSOB, the authority that monitors listed companies, following the accusations of accounting fraud and false communications.
 The local district attorney’s office had even asked to arrest Agnelli, although the preliminary investigation judge denied the request about a month ago.
-The team has been cleared on the sports side, but the process will likely take a few years.
+The team has been cleared on the sports side, but the trial will likely take a few years.

 The president has been at the helm for 12 years, leading one of the most successful eras of the club.
 The Bianconeri took home a record-breaking nine titles in a row while he was at the helm.
 They also reached the Champions League final twice.